 THE APPLICATION PROCESS

-In addition to the standard Doctor of Philosophy online application, the following documents are also required to determine admission eligibility:
+In addition to the standard Doctor of Philosophy online application and letters of reference, the following is also required under separate cover to determine admission eligibility:

-- Suggestion of faculty member who might appropriately supervise the doctoral program (see here)
+- If possible, suggestion of faculty member who might appropriately supervise the doctoral program.

 Two (2) Letters of Appraisal